Skip to content

 Create a new Shortcut

-• Create Shortcut dialog box will open now.
+• The Create Shortcut dialog box will open now.
 In Type the location of the item, enter the command gpedit.msc and then click Next.

 Type the location of the item as gpedit.msc